|Full Form||Post Graduate Diploma in Management|

-The average course fees for an aspirant pursuing Post Graduate Diploma In Management [PGDM] course ranges between INR 1 lakh - INR 15 lakhs per annum.
+The PGDM fees for an aspirant pursuing Post Graduate Diploma In Management [PGDM] course ranges between INR 1 lakh - INR 15 lakhs per annum.
 This valuation may vary based on the prestige, faculty, infrastructure and placement history of the concerned college or institute or university.

 The course syllabus pursued in the curriculum of Post Graduate Diploma In Management [PGDM] course is tabulated below.
 While the curricula of certain colleges may vary, the crux of the syllabus structure is maintained throughout.

 |PGDM Syllabus - Semester 1|